 It’s such a delicate balance: you want to support children’s independence and show genuine regard for their perspectives, but you’re afraid that if you do, your class will get out of control.
 It’s happened to me—I’m following one child’s lead and suddenly the rest of the group is completely off track, or a child is leading a lesson and the rest of the class ignores him!
 So how do teachers give children genuine leadership opportunities, and still complete activities and maintain an organized classroom?

-At a Making the Most of Classroom Interactions (MMCI) training in Florida last year, an instructor told a story about finding a coconut on the beach with her granddaughter.
+At a CLASS Group Coaching (MMCI) Training in Florida, an instructor told a story about finding a coconut on the beach with her granddaughter.
 She asked her, “How do you think we can open it up?”
 Before her grandchild could respond, her husband chimed in with exact instructions.
 She laughed because of course she had been trying to get her granddaughter problem solving—not her husband!
 It’s so easy and natural for us to jump in with an answer.
 As teachers, we have to remind ourselves why we stand back—to give children the opportunity to build those higher-order thinking skills that are so important to school and life success.

 My children were lucky enough to have schoolteachers who, among many things, managed their classroom beautifully.
 Donna and Deanna were an amazing team!
 While I would shriek “Don’t step on the ice,” as my children slipped yet again into our teeny fish pond (no worries—it wasn’t deep), clear expectations—stated positively—just rolled off Donna and Deanna’s tongues as naturally as sunshine.
 And so I made a study of how they talked, and while I still might occasionally say things like “Don’t kick your sister!” here’s what I learned: